redsanket/spark/external/hive/guide/bi/index.rst

 When running Tableau on Mac, you can use Tableau to run queries to read data from Hive tables on any Hadoop cluster, but you can only execute queries that write data to clusters that have a ``default`` queue.
+For example, on Kryptonite Red, which we'll be using in the tutorial, there is a ``default`` queue, so you can execute write statements to a Hive table, but on Cobalt Blue, there is no ``default`` queue, so you're limited to executing read queries to Hive tables.
 This is because we have not found a way to specify a queue name in the Mac version of Tableau.

 Setting Up for Mac OS X